GOD’S VIEW ON THE FLESH (Part 2)

 The flesh or human nature is evil, corrupt, or depraved because Sin has been embedded in it from birth.
 It is dominated, influenced and controlled by Sin which is firmly or securely engrafted in it and can only be separated from it by death.
 This is why no one in the flesh can overcome Sin!

-Paul attests to this truth in Romans 8:
+Paul clearly states this truth in his epistle to the Romans believers.

 The flesh or the sinful nature ultimately produces nothing that is good, pleasant, or acceptable in the sight of God.